MrMacNode/taxcalc-api/README.md

 - Github actions will build and test the solution at each push to a branch.
 - CI/CD deploy still pending.
+- By design, the application is intended to use HTTP (not HTTPS) in a container, so that its host environment (currently ECS) can easily define external protocols.